Simon-Ing/Cosmo_Ai/README.md

 # Components

+## C++ components

 + Lens Models
     + `LensModel.cpp` is the abstract base class.
-    + `PointMassLens.cpp` simulates the point mass model
+    + `PointMassLens.cpp` simulates the point mass model using the exact formulation
+    + `RoulettePMLens.cpp` simulates the point mass model using the Roulette formalism
     + `SphereLens.cpp` simulates the SIS model
 + Source Models
     + `Source.cpp` is the abstract base class.
     + `SphericalSource.cpp` is standard Guassian model
     + `EllipsoidSource.cpp` is an ellipsoid Guassian model
+    + `TriangleSource.cpp` is a three colour triangle source, intended for debugging
 + `Window.cpp` is the GUI window.
++ `simaux.cpp` is auxiliary functions
++ `CosmoSim.cpp` defines the `CosmoSimPy` class with python bindigs.
+  This class operates as a facade to the library, and does not expose the individual classes.
 + Binaries
     + `Simulator.cpp` for the GUI Simulator tool, which does run on Debian, although the spherical model seems to be wrong.
     + `makeimage.cpp` is the CLI Tool

+## Python Components

++ `CosmoSim` is a wrapper around `CosmoSimPy` from `CosmoSim.cpp`, defining the `CosmoSim` class.
++ `CosmoGUI` is a tkinter desktop application, providing a GUI to the simulator
++ `CosmoSim.View` is a tkinter widget displaying the source and distorted image for `CosmoGUI`.
++ `CosmoSim.Controller` is a tkinter widget to interactively set the simulator parameters for `CosmoGUI`.
++ `CosmoSim.Image` provides post-processing functions for the images.
++ `makeimage.py` is a batch script to generate distorted images.

 # Technical Design